Edwin C. Marshall

 - School of Optometry Foley House Basement Key Award (2000)

-BIOGRAPHYEdwin C. Marshall is one of the nation's leading professors and scholars in the field of optometry.
-He has spent the last six years as IU's vice president for diversity, equity and multicultural affairs.
+BIOGRAPHYEdwin C. Marshall is one of the nation's leading professors and scholars in the field of optometry, having taught in the School for more than 30 years.
+He has also served as IU's vice president for diversity, equity and multicultural affairs.
 During this time, enrollment of minority undergraduate students at IU increased from just over 14 percent of domestic enrollment when Marshall began in 2007 to nearly 20 percent at the end of 2012.
 Marshall also directed the creation of diversity plans at all IU campuses, launched and led the President's University Diversity Initiative and worked with the IU Bloomington provost to more than double the amount of scholarship funds available through the Hudson and Holland Scholars Program.

 In 2002, Marshall became the first optometrist to be elected to serve as president of the Indiana Public Health Association.
 The following year, he became the first optometrist in the 132-year history of the American Public Health Association to be elected chair of the executive board.
 He is also a founding member of the Vision Care Section of the American Public Health Association, the oldest, largest and most diverse organization of public health professionals in the world.